jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-16-checkpoint.md

 is intended to be represented.
 The hundredth power, for example, could not be conveniently written in this manner; and it would be equally difficult to read it.

-**172.** To avoid this inconvenience, a much more commodious method of expressing such powers has been devised, which, from its extensive use, deserves to be carefully explained.
+<span class="art">172</span> To avoid this inconvenience, a much more commodious method of expressing such powers has
+been devised, which, from its extensive use, deserves to be carefully explained.
 Thus, for example, to express the hundredth power, we simply write the number 100 above the quantity, whose hundredth power we would express, and a little towards the right-hand;